TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is configuration management?

-In the Ubuntu server, what is a public key and private key?
+In the Ubuntu server, what are public and private keys?

 Difference between SVN and GIT: